 To remove sulfate from water there are three main physical treatment technologies commonly used.
 These are reverse osmosis, distillation or ion exchange.
 Sulfate can also be removed using chemical treatment such as lime precipitation or biological treatment methods.

 Many wastewaters contain high concentrations of sulfate.
 This is common in wastewaters from mining or mineral processing industries.
 The wastewater may be subject to discharge limits of sulfate between 250 and 2000 mg/L and therefore it is often necessary to remove extra sulfate prior to discharge.

 As water moves through soil and rock formations that contain sulfate minerals some of the sulfate dissolves into water.
 Examples of minerals containing sulfate are magnesium sulfate (Epsom salt), sodium sulfate (Glauber’s salt) and calcium sulfate (gypsum).

 Palintest offers both visual and digital test methods for measuring sulfate in water.
 Photometric analysis can be used to test for sulfate in water.
 The Photometer 7500 is our most popular photometer due to its versatility and ease of use.
 Reliable and intuitive it has been designed to simplify the process of testing and managing water quality data.
-The Photometer 7500 allows for effective data management, it can store up to 500 data sets and has USB and Bluetooth connection.
+The Photometer 7500 allows for effective data management, it can store up to 500 data sets and has a USB connection.
 View our full range of photometers here.